ABOUT

 You brought so much to PRIDE.
 Multiple staff members and event attendees sang your praises with tears in their eyes.
 Happy tears and bitter sweet tears that ask why more events don't include the magical space that you create with your art practice.

 Rainbow Dome is working towards opening a permanent home that will be a community venue for roller skating, entertainment, and art.
-With the support of angel investors, Rainbow Dome has secured 1660 Federal as the future location.
-Located in Sun Valley, the building has the potential to create an entertainment corridor connecting Meow Wolf, the Platte River walk, and Empower Field.
+With the support of angel investors, Rainbow Dome has secured 1660 Federal as the future location for the only dedicated roller skating rink within the City of Denver.
+Located in Sun Valley, the 29,000 sqft property has the potential to be a catalyst for nurturing social cohesion and creative placemaking along Denver’s growing entertainment corridor, connecting Meow Wolf, the Platte River walk, and Empower Field (the Bronco Football Stadium).
 Rainbow Dome’s rink and event space will be the anchor tenant in a multi-use community hub, the co-location of multiple values-aligned partners.
 To learn more and join the project, please visit our Capital Campaign Page.

 Adams County Pride parade performers wearing white overalls, posing in front of Rainbow Dome's custom photobooth, an arch with a green fabric weave that has flowers and bright pink plush letters spelling Rainbow Dome.
 From Left to Right: Dana, Sky, Cass, Anna, Kate, Allison, Kayla, Chayenne, and Juice.